wilhelmshen/slowdown/docs/quickstart.rst

 Overview
 --------

-Slowdown is a coroutine-based Python web framework based on gevent.
+Slowdown is a coroutine-based Python web framework based on `gevent`__.
 Slowdown is written in pure `Python`__ and supports Python 3.6+.

 .. code-block:: python